kamon-io/kamon-apm-host-monitor/README.md

 $ sbt docker:publish
 ```

-Docker image building and publishing process will add Git's last commit id and `latest` tags to the published image.
+Docker image building and publishing process will tag the published image with Git's last commit id and `latest` tags.